 Peak and non-peak plans such as PacificLight are also viable choices to consider for maximising savings, since night time rates are typically cheaper in price.
 This synergizes well with the fact that solar generation dwindles at night, in addition to increased electricity consumption after working hours

-Evident from the chart below, solar generation (yellow graph) typically falls to zero after 6pm, in contrast to average household energy consumption patterns (blue graph) which increase after 6pm, up to approximately 1.50kWh.
+Evident from the chart below, solar generation (yellow graph) typically falls to zero after 6pm, in contrast to average household energy consumption patterns (grey graph) which increase after 6pm, up to approximately 1.50kWh.

 Trends of household energy consumption against solar generation